felipefialho/coding-style/README.md

 My Coding Style
 ============

+> Every line of code should appear to be written by a single person, no matter the number of contributors.

 The following document describes the rules of writing in development languages that I use: HTML, CSS and Javascript.

 The idea of this repository is to have a place for myself and other developers who participate in my projects able to inform the coding standards used.